NunoSilva04/Malenia-BossFight/README.md

 **Make sure you replace all instances of `\` for `/` in your file path**

 **IMPORTANT:**
-The project expects all third-party assets to be inside a folder called `third-party-assets`.
+The project expects all third party assets to be inside a folder called `third-party-assets`.

 - If extracting the zip creates a bunch of files directly on your desktop (or other location) instead of a folder, **manually create a folder named `third-party-assets`** and move all extracted contents into it.
 - In the end you should have something like this